Installation Master Planning

 (MHA) program.
 Although not administered by DoD, the MHA program is part of a broad U.S. Government strategy to help homeowners avoid foreclosure, stabilize the country's housing market, and improve the Nation's economy.
 To those ends, MHA presents a variety of options to assist homeowners who may be having difficulty making mortgage payments.
 Additionally, MHA has program areas specifically geared toward Service members.

 To implement its global missions, the Department of Defense maintains sites and installations in nearly 40 countries.
-In addition to the previous roles of overseeing construction and maintenance of the worldwide inventory of facilities, FIM is also responsible for developing policy guidance and issue resolution regarding the disposition of facilities returned to host nations, consistent with U.S. laws and all applicable international agreements.
-In addition, FIM oversees the processes for determining and reporting of residual value assessments of returned facilities.
+In addition to the previous roles of overseeing construction and maintenance of the worldwide inventory of facilities, Construction is also responsible for developing policy guidance and issue resolution regarding the disposition of facilities returned to host nations, consistent with U.S. laws and all applicable international agreements.
+In addition, Construction oversees the processes for determining and reporting of residual value assessments of returned facilities.

 Residual Value/Payment-in-Kind (RV/PIK) Negotiation